satellitecomponent/Neurite/README.md

 ALT + SCROLL to rotate

-Dendrite embeddeds text, photos, audio, video, pdfs, or any i-frame content onto a rendering of the Mandelbrot set.
+FractalGPT embeddeds text, photos, audio, video, pdfs, or any i-frame content onto a rendering of the Mandelbrot set.
 If you're having trouble finding an embed link, give chat-gpt the link you want to embed and ask it to convert the link to an iframe

 Files can be dragged and dropped into the fractal from your local files, or embed links can be copied and pasted onto the fractal.
 (Make sure its an embed link)